Size isn’t everything. But it sure is something.

 Here’s what makes it strange, though.
 Rungrado isn’t really used as a sports venue anymore.
 It hosts the Mass Games, North Korea’s massive choreographed propaganda spectacle, and the occasional political rally.
 Satellite imagery suggests it’s gone through periods of disrepair.
 Football matches have been played there, but irregularly.

-So yes, it’s technically the largest stadium in the world.
+So yes, it’s technically the second-largest stadium in the world and the largest football venue.
 But it’s also arguably the least accessible and least active stadium on this entire list.
 Make of that what you will.

-114,000 seats — Rungrado May Day Stadium in Pyongyang has held the #1 spot since 1989, though its actual regular attendance remains a mystery.
+113,281 seats — Rungrado May Day Stadium in Pyongyang has held the world’s largest football-stadium spot since 1989, though its actual regular attendance remains a mystery.

 “The Big House” earns its nickname every single Saturday in the fall.

-Michigan Stadium’s capacity of 107,601 makes it the largest stadium in the Western world and the second-largest on Earth.
-And unlike Rungrado, this place actually fills up — regularly.
-Michigan Wolverines football games routinely draw crowds that exceed the official capacity, with the all-time attendance record sitting at 115,109 (set during a 2013 game against Notre Dame).
+Michigan Stadium’s capacity of 107,601 makes it the largest stadium in the Western world and the third-largest on Earth.
+And unlike Rungrado, this place actually fills up.
+Regularly.
+Michigan Wolverines football games routinely draw crowds that exceed the official capacity, with the all-time on-campus attendance record sitting at 115,109 (set during a 2013 game against Notre Dame).

 What’s wild about Michigan Stadium is how it achieves its size.
 The bowl sits mostly below ground level, so from the outside, it doesn’t look nearly as massive as it is.
 You walk in at what feels like ground level and realize you’re standing near the top of the upper deck.
 It’s a clever bit of engineering from 1927 that still works beautifully.